aptech/docs/docs/CR-diag.rst

     0.78613263
     0.73350290

-Using diag function for a 3x4x4 dimensional array.
+Using :func:`diag` function for a 3x4x4 dimensional array.

 ::